andreiungureanu95/Wallet-Calculator/README.md

 # Wallet-Calculator

-This is a basic Calculator created using Java
+This is a basic Calculator created using Java and SWING